mozilla-services/addon-shipping/README.md

 ## Development

 We're hacking out a prototype.
 Speed is most important but we also want some process.
-For now, file an PR with code or closing an issue, get it reviewed and merge it into squash merge it into master.
+For now, file an PR with code or closing an issue, get it reviewed and squash merge it into master.

 We may create a more formal contribution process if/when we are sure step functions are the right approach.